 How to Repair Patches on Grass

-If heavy foot traffic is the cause, look for a way to keep traffic off of that area.
+If heavy foot traffic is the cause, look for a way to keep traffic off that area.
 This may include installing stepping stones, a gravel pathway or a barrier that would reroute traffic and protect that area of your lawn.

 Grass Planting Options and Methods